 Weight: 2.6 pounds | Battery Life: 10.4 minutes | Bin Volume: 20.6 ounces | Included Accessories: Flip-up brush tool, crevice tool

 Best Canister: Eureka Lightweight Mighty Mite Canister Vacuum

 Effective at removing pet hair

-Canister vacuums are designed differently than their upright cousins, with a cleaning nozzle linked to the vacuum by a hose.
-Eureka’s Mighty Mite canister vacuum is compact and lightweight at 8.5 pounds but includes a powerful motor that effectively cleans any surface.
-The benefit of the canister design is that it’s highly versatile, making it easier to clean above the floor than it would be using an upright vacuum.
+Canister vacuums are designed differently than their upright counterparts, with a cleaning nozzle linked to the vacuum by a hose.
+Eureka’s Mighty Mite canister vacuum is compact and lightweight at 8.5 pounds, but includes a powerful motor that effectively cleans any surface.
+The benefit of the canister design is it’s highly versatile, making it easier to clean above the floor than it would be using an upright vacuum.
 Eureka includes two extension wands, a crevice tool and an upholstery brush with the main vacuum, so it’s a breeze to take its cleaning power wherever you need it.

 Best Robot: Eufy RoboVac 15T Robot Vacuum

 Decent cleaning path width

 No floor mapping capabilities

 For lighter, hands-free cleaning, the Eufy RoboVac 15T is a solid pick.
 Like other robotic vacuums, this model roams around your home cleaning up hair, dirt, and dust without your help.
 At less than 3 inches tall, it can get dust bunnies under dressers and couches, and can run for up to 100 minutes at a time before it needs to dock and recharge.
 While this option doesn't have some of the newer features of other vacuums, like floor mapping or smart home compatibility, it's a good choice to keep your floors tidy in between deeper cleans.